apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Singapore executes woman for first time in nearly 20 years**
+**North Korean leader Kim Jong Un welcomes officials from China and Russia**

-You can read more about it [here](https://www.npr.org/2023/07/28/1190662680/singapore-has-executed-a-woman-for-the-first-time-in-nearly-two-decades).
+You can read more about it [here](https://www.washingtonpost.com/world/2023/07/28/north-korea-kim-china-russia-parade/).

 ## Requirements
 - Python 3.8